dschul01/MechaCar_Statistical_Analysis/README.md

 ## Summary Statistics on Suspension Coils

-The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
-Why or why not?
+The design specifications for the MechaCar suspension coils dictate that the variance must not exceed 100 pounds per square inch (PSI).
+The current manufacturing data indicates specs are being met when looking at the population as a whole; 62.3 PSI in (seen in image immediately below) vs 100 PSI.
+However, specs are not being met when looking at each manufacturing lot individually.
+The second image shows Lot1 and Lot2 are well within the threshold, but Lot3 almost doubles the threshold having a variance of 170.3 PSI.

 ![Total_Summary_Susp_Coil_PSI.png](https://github.com/dschul01/MechaCar_Statistical_Analysis/blob/main/Resources/Total_Summary_Susp_Coil_PSI.png)